hakkiir/pokedex/README.md

 # Pokedex

-A command line Pokedex that fetches data from PokeAPI
+A command line Pokedex game that fetches data from PokeAPI

 ## Installation